23 Day Silk Road & Stans Adventure Dep Bishkek

 DAY 3: BURANA

 Today you’ll really start to ‘do’ Kyrgyzstan, exploring its beautiful landscapes and wonderful culture.
 Right from the get-go, you’ll be interacting with history, as the group stops at the medieval Burana Tower – the last remnant of the historic Silk Road city of Balasagun.
+Afterward, continue making your way to your final destination of the day, Chon Kemin.

-Accommodation: Hotel Nomad Lodge (or similar)
+Accommodation: Kemin Guesthouse, Kyrgyzstan (or similar)

 Included: Breakfast, Lunch, Dinner